wfondrie/mokapot/docs/source/index.rst

 Before you can use mokapot, you need PSMs assigned by a search engine available in the `Percolator tab-delimited file format
 <https://github.com/percolator/percolator/wiki/Interface#tab-delimited-file-format>`_
-(often referred to as Percolator input, or "PIN", file format).
+(often referred to as the Percolator input, or "PIN", file format).
 These files can be generated from various search engines, such as `Comet
 <http://comet-ms.sourceforge.net/>`_ or `Tide
 <http://crux.ms/commands/tide-search.html>`_ (which is part of the `Crux mass